-YOU MUST SPREAD THE HOUSING ON CAST IRON MODELS
+YOU MUST SPREAD THE HOUSING

-Spreading the differential housing with a differential case spreader is a step which is critical to set up bearing pre-load on cast iron differential housings (See Figure 3.).
+Spreading the differential housing with a differential case spreader is a step which is critical to set up bearing pre-load (See Figure 3.).
 Improper pre-load will result in undue bearing wear, increased stresses in the differential center, increased running noise, and ultimately, ring and pinion gear damage.